ChrissyBeans/ChrissyBeans/README.md

 <p align=center> I am single handedly keeping the Deltarune side of the UT/DR area alive /hj

 <p align=center> I'm most often offtab or not paying attention, so whisp to interact / get my attention most of the time.
 My status is always set to away!
 You gotta try interacting to see if I'm there.
+Also I make frequent use of tonetags as you can see.
+If you genuinely want me to not use them, you gotta tell me, and my memory is bad so you may have to remind me more than once, sorry.

+<p align=center> .

 <p align=center> If I'm ever seen cuddling/nuzzling/kissing someone, it's always platonic/friendly unless it's with my partner! (the nature of our affection is beyond your comprehension. /hj)
+<p align=center> Always assume that the person I may be acting affectionate with is not my partner, unless stated otherwise.
+My partner isn't on PT as often as I am, and they're pretty private anyways so mind your own business (/lh).

 <p align=center> .